Surjectivity of differential operators and linear topological invariants for spaces of zero solutions: Introduction

 A classical result by Malgrange \cite[Chapitre 1, Th\'eor\`eme 4]{Malgrange} from 1955 states that for a polynomial $P\in\C[X_1,\ldots,X_n]$ and for an open set $X\subseteq\R^n$ the constant coefficient differential operator $P(D):C^\infty(X)\rightarrow C^\infty(X)$ is surjective if and only if $X$ is $P$-convex for supports, that is, if and only if for every compact subset $K$ of $X$ there is another compact subset $L$ of $X$ such that for each compactly supported distribution $u\in\mathscr{E}'(X)$ with $\supp P(-D)u\subseteq K$ it holds $\supp u\subseteq L$.

-Although this characterization is almost 60 years old, there are very few differential operators $P(D)$ for which there is a satisfactory geometric evaluation of this condition for a given open $X\subseteq\R^n$.
+Although this characterization is more than 60 years old, there are very few differential operators $P(D)$ for which there is a satisfactory geometric evaluation of this condition for open $X\subseteq\R^n$.
 Convex open sets are $P$-convex for supports, whenever $P\neq 0$, every open set is $P$-convex for supports whenever $P$ is elliptic, and there is a complete geometric characterization of $P$-convexity for supports in the two dimensional case due to H\"ormander \cite[Theorem 10.8.3]{Hoermander}.
-In arbitrary dimensions, there is a characterization for second order operators with principal part equal to the wave operator \cite[Theorem 10.8.6]{Hoermander}, which is essentially due to Persson \cite{Persson}.
-In \cite{Persson2}, Persson extended the characterization of $P$-convexity for supports for the wave operator to arbitrary operators of real principle type in $\R^3$, while Tintarev \cite{Tintarev2}, \cite{Tintarev1} evaluated $P$-convexity for supports for operators of real principal type for bounded open sets $X$ with analytic boundary, and for open sets $X$ whose boundary does not contain any straight line, respectively.
-Moreover, if the polynomial $P$ acts along a subspace and is elliptic there, Nakane \cite{Nakane} gave a geometric characterization when $X$ is $P$-convex for supports.
+In arbitrary dimensions however, the problem of characterising open subsets of $\R^n$ which are $P$-convex for supports is far from being solved.
+For second order operators with principal part equal to the wave operator there is a characterization \cite[Theorem 10.8.6]{Hoermander} which is essentially due to Persson \cite{Persson} who extended this result in \cite{Persson2} to arbitrary operators of real principle type but only in $\R^3$, while Tintarev \cite{Tintarev2}, \cite{Tintarev1} evaluated $P$-convexity for supports for operators of real principal type for bounded open sets $X$ with analytic boundary, and for open sets $X$ whose boundary does not contain any straight line, respectively.
+Moreover, Nakane \cite{Nakane} gave a geometric characterization when $X$ is $P$-convex for supports for the special case of polynomials $P$ acting along a subspace and being elliptic there.
 A more convenient geometric characterization for this class of operators can be found in \cite[Theorem 10.8.5]{Hoermander}.
+Apart from these very special classes of polynomials, resp.\ operators, not much is known.